Ukraine war: Zelenskyy wants more weapons from Germany – DW – 10/10/2024

 Ukraine war: Zelenskyy wants more weapons from GermanyOctober 10, 2024

-The planned meeting of Ukraine supporters at the US Ramstein airbase in Germany was intended as a powerful symbol: for the first time since Russia's full-fledged invasion of Ukraine began, the heads of state and government wanted to come together at the invitation and in the presence of US President Joe Biden.
+The planned meeting of Ukraine supporters at the US Ramstein airbase in Germany was intended as a powerful symbol.
+For the first time since Russia's full-fledged invasion of Ukraine began in February 2022, the heads of state and government wanted to come together at the invitation and in the presence of US President Joe Biden.
 This meeting was planned to take place shortly before the US presidential election, the outcome of which is also likely to have a decisive impact on support for Ukraine.
 However, Biden canceled at short notice due to Hurricane Milton.

 Instead, Ukrainian President Volodymyr Zelenskyy had to travel to London, Paris, Rome separately and on Friday will be in Berlin.

-German Chancellor Olaf Scholz, who likes to walk in lockstep with Biden on the issue of support for Ukraine, said that even if Washington would give Ukraine the go-ahead on this, he himself would refuse to do so: "We won't do it, and we have good reasons for that," Scholz said.
+German Chancellor Olaf Scholz, who likes to walk in lockstep with Biden on the issue of support for Ukraine, said even if Washington would give Ukraine the go-ahead on this, he himself would refuse to do so.
+"We won't do it, and we have good reasons for that," Scholz has said.

 So Zelenskyy faces skepticism from his most important allies.
 "Unfortunately, you have to realize," security expert Nico Lange told DW, "that we are currently in a phase where many of Ukraine's partners, especially the big partners, are just repeating what they have already announced.
 But nothing decisive is being added either in terms of quality or quantity."